Safe, but not always: A liquid funds primer

 While we may go about investing in any of the liquid funds offered by fund houses, there will be a small fee which the fund house charges for professionally managing our money, and it is called the expense ratio.

-The expense ratio represents the annual fund-operating expenses of a scheme.
+The expense ratio represents the annual maintenance charge of a scheme.
 It is expressed as a percentage of the fund’s assets under management (AUM).
 The fund’s operating expenses include spends on administration, management, and advertising.

 Sebi (Securities and Exchanges Board of India), in 2018, stipulated the expense ratio should not exceed 2 percent of the AUM, if the AUM is less than Rs 500 crore, for example.